casper-network/docs-archive/technical-framework/block-storage/sharding.md

 the parent (corresponding to moving the tokens back to the parent shard).
-The `release` API of the KON contract is the only mechanism for taking tokens out of the depository/local mint, while the API for giving tokens back to the depository/local mint (this initiating a cross-shard transfer) is available to all users.
+The `release` API of the KON contract is the only mechanism for taking tokens out of the depository/local mint, while the API for giving tokens back to the depository/local mint (thus initiating a cross-shard transfer) is available to all users.
 The API for the `depository` contract is given below.
 Note that the same notation used on [the tokens page](./tokens.md) is used again to indicate that a depository is parametric in the type of token (labelled by the unforgable